Wednesday, August 27

 Science Fiction and Fantasy fans (ages 16 and up) are invited to participate in the group dedicated to these popular genres.
 It's a wide-ranging, free-form discussion looking at new and not-so-new topics and titles!

-Contact the Reference Department at the Main Library for a list of suggested titles for each month's theme.
+Contact the Reference Department at the Main Library for more information; 330-399-8807 ext.
+200.